-- Looked After Children: Defined as those in public care or previously in care but now adopted or subject to a residency or special guardianship order. - Sibling: Includes full, half, step, adopted, and foster siblings living permanently at the same address.
+- Sibling: Includes full, half, step, adopted, and foster siblings living permanently at the same address.

 8. Applications Process

 8.1 Introduction

 The application process is designed to be clear, fair, and transparent for all parents and carers applying for a place at any school within the Emmaus Catholic Academy Trust.
 The Trust complies fully with the School Admissions Code 2021, ensuring that every application is processed in line with statutory deadlines and regulations.